epandurski/flask_signalbus/docs/index.rst

 Flask-SignalBus does not give guarantees about the order in which the messages will be sent over the message bus.
 Also, sometimes a single message can be sent more than once.
-Keep this in mind while designing your system.
+Keep that in mind while designing your system.